 Conservation status Least concern (LC)

-The distinctions between Oriental Beech F. orientalis, and the European Beech F. sylvatica, can generously be described as slight.
-Few of the morphological distinctions cited in earlier literature have significant merit – especially not the foliar characteristics which are variable in the genus as a whole.
+The distinctions between Oriental Beech Fagus orientalis, and the European Beech F. sylvatica, are subtle.
+Few of the morphological distinctions cited in early literature have significant merit as they tend to apply to material widely distributed in cultivation, but representing a very narrow sampling of the diversity that exists in wild populations.
 Various anecdotal distinctions seem not to hold sway either, for example that F. orientalis is faster growing in youth (Krüssmann 1984), a trait which every grower of trees knows can be influenced by provenance and site selection.
-Certainly there is no obvious merit to planting Oriental rather than European Beech in ornamental landscapes in Europe, except where the identity of the former is assured, and doing so would serve an educational purpose such as in botanic gardens.
+So far as stature and effect in the designed landscape is concerned there is little benefit to planting Oriental rather than European Beech, although some of the large-leaved forms common in cultivation are quite beautiful, and in terms of climate change resilience it may be that F. orientalis is better adapted to hotter and drier conditions so trees of known provenance may be of value in the future.

 F. orientalis has achieved 29 m height in cultivation at Birr Castle, Co Offaly, Ireland (0.88 m dbh) and at Battleby House in Perthshire, Scotland (0.66 m dbh).
-Other notable UK specimens include: Sir Harold Hillier Gardens, Hampshire (25 m x 0.58 m); Trent College, Long Eaton, Derbyshire (25 m x 0.67 m); Cannon Hill Park, Edgbaston (23 m x 0.73 m); Batsford Arboretum, Gloucestershire (21 m x 0.6 m).
-The largest girthed tree in the UK is in a private garden in Cornwall, measuring 18 m x 0.97 m.
-(Tree Register 2018).
+Other notable UK specimens include: Sir Harold Hillier Gardens, Hampshire (25 m × 0.58 m); Trent College, Long Eaton, Derbyshire (25 m × 0.67 m); Cannon Hill Park, Edgbaston (23 m × 0.73 m); Batsford Arboretum, Gloucestershire (21 m × 0.6 m).
+The largest girthed tree in the United Kingdom is in a private garden in Cornwall, measuring 18 m × 0.97 m (Tree Register 2018).

 There are two records of F. orientalis approaching 30 m height in the Netherlands, at Amstenrade Castle (28 m) and at the Arboretum de Dreijen (27 m), and a tree of 1.37 m dbh (17 m height) grows at Hattem, also in the Netherlands (monumentaltrees.com 2019).
 No references have been found to other notable specimens growing in continental Europe, but there are surely many dozens of individuals scattered through the older and more notable collections.
 It is cultivated in North America, but is inevitably greatly outnumbered here by plantings of F. sylvatica and the native F. grandifolia (Sternberg 2004).

-It is still occasionally collected, for example there are two vigorous young trees growing at RBG Edinburgh under TDI 86, (and where the accompanying herbarium specimen confirms its identity) and it was collected in the Russian Caucasus on a joint trip by Edinburgh, Kew, and the Howick Arboretum in 2013.
+It is still occasionally collected, for example there are two vigorous young trees growing at Royal Botanic Garden Edinburgh from TDI 86, (the accompanying herbarium specimen confirms its identity), and it was collected in the Russian Caucasus on a joint trip by Edinburgh, Kew and the Howick Arboretum in 2013.
 Young trees raised from the Russian collections, under numbers CJLU 106 and 131, have recently been planted at Benmore Botanic Garden in Argyll.